pol-sb/MDTraj/README.md

 ---

-<p align="center"> The main of this project is to create a simple parallel Molecular Dynamics simulation code.
-It is the final project of Advanced computation tools course of the Atomistic and Multiscale Computational Modelling in Physics, Chemistry and Biochemistry Master at the Universitat de Barcelona.
+<p align="center"> The main goal of this project is to create a simple parallel Molecular Dynamics simulation code.
+This task constitutes the final project of the Advanced Computation Tools course of the Atomistic and Multiscale Computational Modelling in Physics, Chemistry and Biochemistry Master at the Universitat de Barcelona.
     <br>
 </p>